m41w4r3exe/dengai-undisease/plan.md

 6 PM: Data visualization
 - every overlapping feature (precipitation, temperature) plotted together to see diff 7 PM: Baseline models ready and scored

+## Friday
+- 11 AM: separate files
+- 12 PM entire pipeline functional: model pipe, cross-validate, visualize
+  - 12 PM: visualization function ready
+  - 12 PM: cross-validation ready
+- 2PM visualize every feature as a line chart with cities as colors
+  - also visualization of effect of transformers
+- make one model per city
+- feature engineering (see feature engineering)
+- create new pipeline (time-series forecasting)
+- 8 PM: First draft ready

+## Saturday
+3 PM: presentation

+# Observations
+- Regression model is overfitting and flatlining: can be due to inertia of the mosquito growth
+  - tweak parameters to have less overfitting
+  - reduce dimensionality and increase time element
+  - must try time series prediction

+- project improvements
+  - separate files into a script
+  - make function to make the pipeline: everytime the pipeline is tested for improvement we need the following to happen in encapsulated functions
+    - pipeline
+    - cross-validate
+    - visualize
+      - training preds vs y
+      - test preds vs y
+      - official preds

+# Feature Engineering Ideas
 - feature engineering/model tuning
   - ndvi data
     - make model for each city